Irish economy could contract by 13% if shutdown lasts until August

 In an assessment of the potential economic impact of the pandemic on the economy here, the firm lays out two possible scenarios.

-The first “base case scenario” envisaged a high level of disruption until the end of May with normal business activity resuming after that point.
+The first “base case scenario” envisages a high level of disruption until the end of May with normal business activity resuming after that point.

-Up to 450,000 people could potentially lose their job or be furloughed before a bounce back period later in the year in this scenario, it said.
+Up to 450,000 people could potentially lose their job or be furloughed before a bounce back period later in the year in this scenario, the company said.

 However, if the State is subjected to a more prolonged period of disruption lasting until the end of August, the economy could shrink by 13.1 per cent with potentially 318,000 people losing their jobs.

-In this scenario, up to 675,000 people will either lose their job or be furloughed by the end of the summer before the economy improves toward the end of 2020.
+In this scenario, up to 675,000 people - nearly a third of the workforce - will either lose their job or be furloughed by the end of the summer before the economy improves toward the end of 2020.

 “The human cost of the Covid-19 crisis is sadly rising every day and the economic cost is rising as well,” EY Ireland chief economist Neil Gibson said.